-California Native American tribes: California Native American tribe means a federally recognized California Native American tribe or a non-federally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission.20
+California Native American tribes: California Native American tribe means a federally recognized California Native American tribe or a non-federally recognized California Native American tribe that is on the contact list maintained by the Native American Heritage Commission.

 California Natural Resources Agency (CNRA): The California Natural Resources Agency oversees and supports more than 26 distinct departments, conservancies, and commissions.
-Over 21,000 Californians work within CNRA all across the state to meet its mission "to restore, protect and manage the state's
+Over 21,000 Californians work within CNRA all across the state to meet its mission "to restore, protect and manage the state's natural, historical and cultural resources for current and future generations using creative approaches and solutions based on science, collaboration, and respect for all the communities and interests involved."
+OPC is one department within CNRA.

-17 California Department of Education.
+&lt;sup>19 California Department of Education.
 2021.
 Asset-Based Pedagogies.
-California Department of Education. https://www.cde.ca.gov/pd/ee/assetbasedpedagogies.asp
+California Department of Education.